anvaka/fieldplay/ScreenRecording.md

 in your browser.
 When frame is rendered, a screenshot is sent to the server to build a movie.

-Unfortunately I don't have spare capacity to host the server, so if you want to record a video, you'll need to follow these instructions
+Unfortunately I don't have spare capacity to host the server, so if you want to record a video, you'll need to follow these instructions.
+NOTE: This approach will not likely work from hosted application (i.e. anvaka.github.io/fieldplay).
+Set up repository [locally](https://github.com/anvaka/fieldplay#local-development).

 **Step 1:** Make sure you have [node.js](https://nodejs.org/) installed.